 Greatbatch’s most significant achievement was the development of the first implantable pacemaker.
 Not only did the engineer save millions of lives with his invention, but he also conducted research in other fields.
-With more than 325 inventions to his credit, it’s no surprise that he was inducted to the National Inventors Hall of Fame.
+With more than 325 inventions to his credit, it’s no surprise that he was inducted into the National Inventors Hall of Fame.

 Jo Anne Worley – 1937